Z4ckStudios/FoxGrounds/README.md

 <div>Imagine a chat service where you can completely customize every aspect to your liking,
-  fonts would be server-sided to allow great diversity, you would be able to customize chat frames, and as the evolves, I'm hoping for limitless possibilities!!</div>
+  fonts would be server-sided to allow great diversity, you would be able to customize chat frames, and as the project evolves, I'm hoping for limitless possibilities!!</div>

 <p></p>
 <div>The best part?
 This'll all be done for completely free!</div>